-Students who take part in a State or federally financed work study program or who work at least 20 hours a week might be eligible for SNAP food benefits.
-To find more information go to: https://yourtexasbenefits.hhsc.texas.gov/programs/snap after reading the information if you think you qualify you can also apply for benefits there as well.
+Students who take part in a State or federally financed work study program or who work at least 20 hours a week may be eligible for SNAP food benefits.

 Voices for Children CASA of Brazos Valley

 Voices for Children currently has a mentoring program called UP.
-The Unlimited Potential Program is a new program developed by Voices ofr Children, Inc. to empower current and former foster youth ages 16 and older to reach their full potential through education, individualized support, and integration with community members and community resources.
-For more information go to: http://voicesforchildreninc.org/volunteer/upmentorprogram
+The Unlimited Potential Program is a new program developed by Voices for Children, Inc. to empower current and former foster youth ages 16 and older to reach their full potential through education, individualized support, and integration with community members and community resources.

 REGION 7 INFORMATION

-Brazos County is located within DFPS's Region 7 the E. Central District.
-The central PAL office is located in Austin, however there is a PAL Coordinator in Brazos County her name is Jessycah Smith she can be contacted at : Jessycah.firstname.lastname@example.org or through her cell phone: (979)504-9822.
+Brazos County is located within DFPS's Region 7 in the E. Central District.
+The central PAL office is located in Austin.
+For information regarding PAL regions and contact information visit the DFPS website.

-You will be able to access your financial benefits by contacting your PAL Coordinatory Tiffany (listed above) or by contacting your Aftercare Case manager through Lifeworks in Austin at (512) 735-2400.
+You will be able to access your financial benefits by contacting your PAL Coordinator:

 Transitional Living Allowance (TLA)